-Tree protection plan (TPP) showing retained trees, tree numbers and root protection areas (red circles).
-The location of protective fencing is shown as purple lines, ground protection as blue areas.
-The plan has been provided separately as a PDF at a scale of 1: 100 @ A2
+Tree protection plan (TPP) showing retained trees, tree numbers and root protection areas (magenta circles).
+The location of protective fencing is shown as purple lines.
+The plan has been provided separately as a PDF at a scale of 1: 100 @ A2.